 Fulfilling the Need for Connection

 Morning Meetings are an avenue for students to connect with their teachers, peers, and school community.
-Elementary schools will use of morning meetings to deliver Social Emotional Learning instruction, check in with students, and prepare students for a successful day.
+Elementary schools often use morning meetings to deliver Social Emotional Learning instruction, check in with students, and prepare students for a successful day.

 The morning meeting will include: